 In addition to the development of strategic documents, he also contributes to professional periodicals and publications.

 From 2010 to 2018, he served as the National Drug Coordinator, Executive Vice-Chairman of the Government Council for Drug Policy Coordination (GCDCP) and Director of the Drug Policy Department of the Office of the Government of the Czech Republic.

-Vobořil also collected a wealth of experience abroad, lecturing and developing community and social projects in Hungary, Serbia, and the former Soviet republics including Russia.
-He spent nearly a year in Afghanistan, as well as working extensively in countries like Bolivia, Columbia, Ecuador, and Peru while also lecturing at foreign universities and international conferences and workshops.
-Vobořil also worked as a consultant for the European Commission, the U.N., the Open Society Fund, the German Technical Cooperation Agency (GTZ), the Dutch Trimbo institut, Spain’s Fiap, etc.
+He has also put his international experience to great use: he has lectured and developed community and social counselling projects in Hungary, Serbia, former Soviet Union countries and the Russian Federation.
+He spent almost a year working in Afghanistan.
+Also, he worked in Latin American countries, Bolivia, Colombia, Ecuador, Peru.
+He lectured at a number of international universities and at many international conferences and workshops.
+He worked as a consultant for the European Commission, the United Nations and the Open Society Fund, the German government’s GTZ Foundation, the Dutch Trimbo Institute, and Spain’s Fiap, among many others.

-As the Coordinator and Executive Deputy Chairman of the Government Council for the Coordination of Anti-Drug Policy, Vobořil reported directly to the Prime Minister of the Czech Republic.
-He was the longest-serving head of the body when he left the post.
+As the National Drug Coordinator and Executive Vice-Chairman of the Government Council for Drug Policy Coordination, he was directly responsible to four Prime Ministers of the Czech Republic.
+Before his departure, he was the longest serving National Drug Coordinator of the Czech Republic.